PPP Widget 3

 Q: The widget says "Connected" but I have no network access at all!

-A: It's quite likely that the route and nameserver parameters could not be set correctly after connecting.
+- It's possible that the route and nameserver parameters could not be set correctly after connecting.

 This may be a problem of the installed superuser app that is responsible for executing the respective commands with root rights.
 There is reason to suspect that superuser apps other than "SuperSU" are not working properly.
 PPP Widget 3 is only tested with "SuperSU".